 The successes we measured at Kundeni Primary School and in the local community were so great, they sparked the birth of our not-for-profit organisation.

-Our priority is to replicate our classroom building programme, at a sustainable pace, for as many schools as is humanly possible, in the Coastal Province of Kenya.
+Our priority is to replicate our classroom building programme, at a sustainable pace, for as many schools as is humanly possible, in the Coast Province of Kenya.

 We will educate students of all ages and create environmental guardians of them all.